There have been dozens of debates over the pros and cons of homework.

 The pros why students should have homework include the following:

-- Assignment enables the students to practice and master the core skills of their majors.
+- When it comes to the pros of homework, let’s mention that assignment enables the students to practice and master the core skills of their majors.
 Even though it might be time-consuming, daily practice ensures the student can master the significant concepts of the topic under discussion.